fershad/fershad.com/src/writing/network-sustainability-for-frontend-devs.md

 At the level of an individual website, data transfer has no meaningful relationship to energy consumption of the network infrastructure used to serve it.
 Practically that is true, the impact of an individual website is close enough to zero to be zero.
 But in another way, the amount of data we transfer can have an influence on network energy consumption.
 Not in the immediate term, but over a longer period of time, the decisions we make today as developers can have a significant impact on the energy profile of the networks that transport our content.

 So sure data transfer does not equal network energy use.
 Yes, but ...

-{% callout %}
-Thank you to Chris Adams and Romain Jacob for reviewing this post and sharing their feedback.
-{% endcallout %}